 Talk To An Agent

-While living in a condo, you may be familiar with a master policy, but you may be thinking: what is HO-6 condo insurance?
-Condo insurance (HO-6 policy) provides coverage for your personal property and protection against liability claims.
+If you own a condo, you may be familiar with a master policy, but may not know about HO-6 condo insurance.
+Condo insurance ( also called an HO-6 policy) provides coverage for your personal property and protection against liability claims.
 It can also be used to cover structures already installed in your condo that aren’t covered by your master policy.
 Typically, condo unit owners seek this coverage to fill gaps in coverage from the condo master insurance policy.

-The condo insurance HO-6 is similar to a regular homeowner’s policy as it offers you coverage for your unit, personal property, and personal liability.
-It also comes with the loss of use, which provides you with living expenses if your unit becomes uninhabitable.
+The HO-6 is similar to a regular homeowner’s policy as it offers you coverage for your unit, personal property, and personal liability.
+It also covers loss of use, which reimburses you hotel expenses if your unit becomes uninhabitable.
 Despite not being the entire condo building owner, you can still take charge by protecting your personal unit.

-A condo HO-6 policy provides necessary coverage for things not covered by your Condo Association Master Insurance Policy.
+A condo insurance policy provides coverage for things not protected by your Condo Association Master Insurance Policy.
 Indeed, the amount of coverage you need can vary widely depending on your Master Policy coverage.

 Staying in a condo comes with unique living arrangements, which differ from your typical home set-up.
-When talking about condo insurance, you may confuse the master policy and HO-6 policy with each other.
+When talking about condo insurance, it’s easy to confuse the master policy and the HO-6 policy.
 The condo master policy is taken out by your condo homeowner’s association (HOA) to protect common spaces that are shared among all unit owners.
 This HOA master policy will typically include exterior walls, the roof, and amenities.

-While a master policy can give you some form of protection, it comes in various coverage levels and does not protect each unit owner on an individual level.
-As such, you must learn about your HOA policy to know what is not covered.
+While a master policy provides some protection, it comes in various coverage levels and does not protect each unit owner on an individual level.
+As such, you should learn about your HOA policy to know what is not covered.
 When it comes to protecting your unit and getting liability protection from injuries that may occur there, HO-6 condo insurance is what you need.

-Any unit owner who occupies or rents a residential condo should have a Condo HO-6 policy.
-It is essentially a homeowner’s policy but tailored for condo unit owners, so it is designed for anyone living in a condo.
+Any unit owner who occupies or rents a residential condo should have an HO-6 policy.
+It is essentially a homeowner’s policy but tailored for condo unit owners, and designed for anyone living in a condo.
 Further, the policy provides coverage for possessions and protection against potential liability claims.

-Although an HO-6 condo policy is not required, it will be extremely beneficial since your association’s master policy is limited in coverage.
-Likewise, mortgage lenders may require you to get a condo policy if you are financing your unit since it acts as an added form of protection on their part.
+Although an HO-6 condo policy is not required by law, it is extremely beneficial since your association’s master policy is limited in coverage.
+Likewise, mortgage lenders may require you to get a condo policy if you are financing your unit since it acts as an added form of protection for their interests.

-A standard condo insurance policy covers perils similar to those covered by a homeowner’s insurance policy.
-Perils typically covered by your condo insurance include fire, inclement weather, theft, and vandalism.
-You can expect it to cover the following:
+A standard condo insurance policy covers perils similar to those covered by a homeowner’s insurance policy including fire, inclement weather, theft, and vandalism.
+Most policies cover the following:

 - Your dwelling: The amount of coverage covered by your master policy is typically described as “bare walls” (only provides coverage outside the walls of your unit) or “all in” (provides coverage for permanently installed appliances and fixtures).
 Your HO-6 policy provides structural coverage.

-- Additional structures: Outbuildings that aren’t connected to your condo that only you use, like a storage shed or garage, can also be protected by your condo insurance policy.
+- Additional structures: Outbuildings not connected to your condo that only you use, like a storage shed or garage, can also be protected by your condo insurance policy.

-- Personal belongings: Coverage for your personal belongings is a major reason to purchase condo insurance since your master policy provides no coverage for your personal possessions.
+- Personal belongings: Coverage for your personal belongings is a major reason to purchase condo insurance since your master policy provides no coverage for those items.
 This coverage extends to the limits of your policy, and your agent can help you determine the amount of coverage you need.

 - Personal liability expenses: If someone is injured while visiting your condo and takes legal action, personal liability coverage will help you take care of medical and legal expenses.

 - Lastly, additional living expenses: If your condo is damaged and deemed uninhabitable, you could rack up significant expenses.
-Further, loss-of-use coverage provided by your HO-6 policy can pay for temporary living expenses.
+Loss-of-use coverage provided by your HO-6 policy can pay for temporary living expenses.

-The five inclusions mentioned above constitute the standard condominium insurance HO-6, which you may notice is almost a mirror of your homeowner’s HO3 policy.
+The five inclusions mentioned above constitute standard condo insurance, which you may notice is almost a mirror of a homeowner’s HO3 policy.
 Some of the most significant inclusions that you will typically not find in your master policy would be a personal liability and additional living expenses as both are more tailored for individual unit owners.

-With that said, condo insurance HO-6 also has its limitations, so it does not cover a few scenarios.
+With that said, it does not cover a few scenarios.
 Floods are one of the perils not included in the policy, so if your location tends to get flooded quickly, it will be best to get a flood insurance policy.
-Similarly, you vacate your condo unit for at least a month, and if it is damaged during that time, your policy may also not cover the expenses.
+Similarly, if you vacate your condo unit for a month or more, and if it is damaged during that time, your policy may also not cover the expenses.

-After you determine how much insurance to get, the next question you may have is: how much does HO-6 condo insurance cost?
-Annual condo insurance rates in Massachusetts are about $432, on average, but this can still depend on several factors.
+After you determine how much insurance you need, the next logical question is, “How much does it cost?”
+Annual condo insurance rates in Massachusetts average $432, but this depends on several factors.
 The first will be your deductible or the amount you are willing to pay before your coverage kicks in.
-Higher deductibles will lead to lower premiums, but you have to be cautious not to set it too high or have difficulty shouldering the cost.
+Higher deductibles will lead to lower premiums, but you have to be cautious not to set it too high as you may have difficulty shouldering the deductible cost in a claim.

-Finally, your chosen coverage amount will also affect the cost of your insurance policy.
+Finally, your chosen coverage amount affects the cost of your insurance policy.
 Naturally, higher coverage will result in a higher insurance rate.
 However, when getting any form of insurance, you always want to be sure to get sufficient coverage.
-You may have to pay higher rates if you have many valuable belongings or prefer a higher amount, but the benefits will certainly outweigh the cost.
+You may have to pay higher rates if you have many valuable belongings or prefer a higher amount.

 Here at LoPriore, we value our clients’ insurance needs and see to it that each of them finds the right policy.
-With our extensive network of insurance company partners, we can help you look through competitive insurance products until you see a policy that suits you best.
+With our extensive network of insurance company partners, we can help easily compare policies until you see one that suits you best.
 Our team is dedicated to providing personalized services by listening to all your needs.

-We understand that suitable insurance policies can vary from one person to another, so we take the time to learn about what you are looking for to ensure that we find you the right policy.
+We understand that suitable insurance policies can vary from one person to another, so we take the time to learn about what you are looking for first.
 Contact any one of our independent agents today to learn about your insurance options.
 Our 24/7 service ensures that you can reach us at any time of the day.

 So what are you waiting for?
 Click below to get started!